These 10 Amazing Camping Spots In New York Are An Absolute Must See

 Watkins Glen State Park, 1009 N Franklin St, Watkins Glen, NY 14891, USA

 One of the most highly favored state parks in the Finger Lakes region, Watkins Glen State Park offers over 300 campsites!
 Located on the south end of Seneca Lake, this park will give you an unforgettable stay.
 With 19 waterfalls that you can experience over a two-mile stretch of the park, amongst all your other expected camping amenities, you'll easily enjoy this place.
 Learn more about

 and its opportunities for camping in New York.

 Keep your pockets shut for this camping experience in New York; it's completely free!
 With roughly 140 campsites located off Route 28 along the 6th and 7th Lakes, you'll really get to soak in this wonderful remote area of the Adirondacks.
 With no price to pay, campsites are all first come, first serve, and almost all but a few of the older sites have their own picnic tables.

 7. Cranberry Lake State Campground, Cranberry Lake

-One of the Adirondack's largest remote lakes, here you'll find over 170 campsites that are surrounded by trees giving you tons of privacy!
+One of the Adirondack's largest remote lakes, here you'll find over 170 campsites surrounded by trees, giving you tons of privacy!
 Plenty of marked trails to hike, gorgeous ponds to explore, and fishing to be done, will all keep you busy during your stay here at one of the best campgrounds in NY.
 Read on about hiking at

 8. North-South Lake Campground, Haines Falls